 San Pedro de Atacama is considered the archaeological capital of Chile.
 Situated in Earth’s driest desert, San Pedro de Atacama is home to archaeological sites dating back to the origins of mankind in the region.

-On this tour, you’ll experience three separate archaeological sites and national monuments that demonstrate the development civilization in the region — from early settlements, to the full power of the Inca Empire.
+On this tour, you’ll experience three separate archaeological sites and national monuments that demonstrate the development of civilization in the region — from early settlements, to the full power of the Inca Empire.

 Duration: 4 hours